10K SKATE COURSE

-Participants will utilize a portion of the half marathon course, starting near 400 S and 900 E, and will skate through the downtown and Sugarhouse areas.
+NEW Start Line for 2020.
+The 10K Skate will start at the same location as the 5K start on 200 E between 400 S and 500 S. The course will move through the downtown and Sugarhouse areas.
 The skate event is open to inline and quad skaters of recreational, fitness, advanced and pro race levels.
 The course is relatively flat and smooth with slight grade variation.

-As an official event of the Alaska Airlines Salt Lake City Marathon weekend, our goal is to make the Salt Lake City Marathon 10K Skate an exciting experience for all participants.
+As an official event of the University of Utah Health Salt Lake City Marathon weekend, our goal is to make the Salt Lake City 10K Skate an exciting experience for all participants.
 We encourage EVERYONE to review the 10K Skate rules.
 Because our goal is to provide our participants with a quality experience, we want everyone to have the opportunity to enjoy the event safely.

 Water will be available at the event start and finish lines, with one water station mid-point on the course.